zuozhenggh/learning-library/solutions-library/siebel-move-improve/setup/setup.md

 ## About this Workshop

-In this lab, the recently provisioned OCI Trial tenancy will be set up for the Siebel Application
+In this lab, the recently provisioned OCI Trial tenancy will be set up for the Siebel Application.

 Estimated Lab Time: 20 minutes